dolmagrg123/microblog_VPC_deployment/README.md

 # SSH into the application server and run start_app.sh
+echo "logging into application server and running start_app script"
+#ssh into the application server, pull the script from GitHub and run the script
-echo "logging into application server and running start_app script" ssh -i "workload_4.pem" ubuntu@${APPLICATION_SERVER_IP} "curl -o ~/start_app.sh https://raw.githubusercontent.com/dolmagrg123/microblog_VPC_deployment/refs/heads/main/scripts/start_app.sh && bash ~/start_app.sh"
+ssh -i "workload_4.pem" ubuntu@${APPLICATION_SERVER_IP} "curl -o ~/start_app.sh https://raw.githubusercontent.com/dolmagrg123/microblog_VPC_deployment/refs/heads/main/scripts/start_app.sh && bash ~/start_app.sh"

+#checks if exit status is not equal to 0, since a non zero value indicates failure.
 if [ $? -ne 0 ]; then
     echo "Failed to execute start_app.sh on ${APPLICATION_SERVER_IP}" exit 1